How to make the best Roux

 Latest posts by Grace (see all)

-Creating a small batch of roux in the microwave is simple and offers a fantastic substitute to preparing it on the stove.
+Making a quick roux in the microwave is super easy and a great way to skip the stove.

 It’s very easy to make a roux in the microwave.